d4nieru/Forest-Fire-and-Virus-Propagation/README.md

 # About

 This was a school project on a Forest Fire and Virus Propagation Simulation.
 The initial functions were already written and we had to complete and improve the program.
+(This was a group project !)

 # Required software